 Boosting the Immune System with vitamin D3

-Instead, our approach is to boost the immune system with Vitamin D and a few other things such as Zinc, (which Cynthia was already taking).
+Instead, our approach is to boost the immune system with Vitamin D and a few other things such as Zinc and Quercetin, (which Cynthia was already taking).
 Cynthia had no fever, and only mild symptoms which could be related to almost anything.
 Rather than immediately go for the big guns, the Z-pack and Hydroxychloroquine, I suggested boosting her immune system with additional Vitamin D, C, and A. We also started her on Chinese Skullcap (Baicalin) , an excellent anti-viral botanical.
 Since it was after hours, I invited Jim to stop over at the house to pick up everything.
 After all, Jim and Cynthia were old friends, so I was happy to share from my personal supply.
 On the way out the door, Jim said “thanks for the vitamins, but do you have any experience treating COVID-19 ?”
 This is the typical type of question I usually get, so I am prepared for it.

 Testing for Vitamin D and Vitamin C

 I then explained to Jim that we come into contact with hundreds of viruses on a regular basis.
 They are floating around in the air.
 We do not get sick because our immune systems defend us from viral disease.

 So, our approach to Corona Virus is the same as all the other viruses, we boost our immune systems with supplements.
 Vitamin D3 is probably the most important one.
 In my office, we routinely test for Vitamin D levels on every patient, and give vitamin D supplements for everyone found vitamin D deficient.
 Similarly, we also test for and supplement with Vitamin C (ascorbate).
-Perhaps this is the explanation for why our office practice has had no patient require hospitalization for upper respiratory viral disease over the last 8 months of the “pandemic”.
+Perhaps this is the explanation for why our office practice has had no patient given early treatment has required hospitalization for upper respiratory viral disease during the “pandemic”.
 NO ONE !!!
 The following day, Jim calls in the report Cynthia is feeling much better.